lolasaf/ft_irc/README.md

 - **TCP:** “Source & destination port, sequence number, flags”
 - **Payload:** Your actual message.

+The server unwraps the packet layer by layer, reads the message, and replies.

 #### 🪜 The 5-Layer Model (aka The Great Stack)

 Here’s how your data climbs down and back up the network stack: